jacobdufault/fullinspector/guide/docs/extending_serializer.md

 // TODO: rewrite this, create a custom example

 You have a serialization framework and want to use it inside of Full Inspector; how do you do that?
 Luckily, Full Inspector has fantastic support for third party serializers.
+Json.NET, protobuf-net, and BinaryFormatter are all treated as third-party serializers.

-The current serializers are located in “FullInspector2/Serializers”.
+The current serializers are located in FullInspector2/Serializers.
 Feel free to take a look at the existing ones.

 The process to create a new serializer is simple.
 Simply derive from `BaseSerializer` and implement the abstract methods.